lightgear/asset/README.md

 ```
 in **app/config/app.php**

+Finally create the directory specified as "public_dir" in the config file and give it full writing permissions.

 ## Usage
 All you need to do is register your assets with either **registerStyles()** or **registerScripts()** methods.
+Important: assets need to be registered **in a file which is always loaded** (ex. in a package's ServiceProvider).
 For example, to register a package assets you would use something like this in your service provider:

 ```php